oroinc/documentation/commerce/admin_guide/email/email_templates.rst

           .. image:: /user_guide/system/img/marketing/email_template_actions.png
              :alt: View a list of templates with three options available: edit, clone, delete

+.. important:: Keep in mind that the ability to view, edit, clone, or delete email templates depends on specific roles and permissions defined in the system configuration.
+For more information about available access levels and permissions, see the :ref:`Understand Roles and Permissions <user-guide-user-management-permissions-roles>` guide.

 .. hint:: If you want to track the user-activity related to the emails sent within the email campaign, add a piece of :ref:`tracking website <user-guide-marketing-tracking>` code to the email template.

 Available Template Variables and Functions